everettraven/scoped-cache-poc/README.md

 For a demonstration of using this library, see the GitHub Repository [everettraven/scoped-operator-poc](https://github.com/everettraven/scoped-operator-poc/tree/test/scoped-cache) - specifically the branch `test/scoped-cache`.

+The demonstration can be found in the [Demonstration section of the README](https://github.com/everettraven/scoped-operator-poc/tree/test/scoped-cache#demonstration)

 ## Current Limitations
 There are currently a few limitations with this approach:
 - **Limitation**: `controller-runtime` is not designed in such a way that easily enables this functionality.
 There are workarounds that needed to be created to be able to properly implement this logic.